ultraseedbox/UltraSeedbox-Scripts/FileBot/AMC/README.md

 * Fetch subtitles and transcode to SubRip/UTF-8
 * Creates a symbolic link and organize episodes, movies and music files to `~/media`

 You can also edit the scripts to your liking to automate more of your setup.
-For more information on that, you can visit [this link](https://www.filebot.net/cli.html) for more information.
+For more information on AMC options, you can visit [this link](https://www.filebot.net/forums/viewtopic.php?t=215) for more information.

 ## Prerequisites